-A Rock River Watershed Targeted Best Management Practice (BMP) Implementation Project was initiated in 2010 with funding provided by the Lake Champlain Basin Program (LCBP) and with oversight provided by a coordinating committee including the U.S. Natural Resource Conservation Service (NRCS), the Vermont Agency of Agriculture, Food, and Markets (AAFM) and the Vermont Department of Environmental Conservation (DEC).
+A Rock River Watershed Targeted Best Management Practice (BMP) Implementation Project was initiated in 2010 with funding provided by the Lake Champlain Basin Program (LCBP) and with oversight provided by a coordinating committee including the U.S. Natural Resource Conservation Service (NRCS), the Vermont Agency of Agriculture, Food, and Markets (VAAFM) and the Vermont Department of Environmental Conservation (VT DEC).
 The purpose of the project is to demonstrate water quality improvements from a focused agricultural BMP implementation effort in a small watershed where very high rates of phosphorus loading to Lake Champlain have been documented.

 The University of Vermont Extension Service was awarded a contract to implement the first phase of the BMP implementation project.
-This first phase included one-on-one outreach to the 12 to 15 farmers in the subwatershed and the development of farm-specific BMP action plans that addressed sediment and nutrient loss from crop, hay, and pasture fields.
+This first phase included one-on-one outreach to the 12 to 15 farmers in the sub-watershed and the development of farm-specific BMP action plans that addressed sediment and nutrient loss from crop, hay, and pasture fields.
 The Extension Service has provided farm assessments and technical assistance to nine farms in the watershed that agreed to participate in the project.
 The action plans developed for these farms included a variety of field-based agricultural BMPs such as cover crops and vegetative buffers.

-The second phase of the Rock River Subwatershed project was the implementation phase.
+The second phase of the Rock River Sub-watershed project was the implementation phase.
 Approximately \$80,000 of LCBP funds was made available to UVM Extension for implementation of identified practices.
-It was intended that this funding will be used in conjunction with existing NRCS and AAFM funds to implement as many of the needed BMPs as possible in a short period of time.
-Most of the identified BMP implementation projects were expected to begin in 2013 or 2014.
+This funding was used in conjunction with existing NRCS and VAAFM funds to implement as many of the needed BMPs as possible in a short period of time.
+BMP implementation project installation began in 2013 and 2014.